dougmassay/kindleunpack-calibre-plugin/README.md

 http://manual.calibre-ebook.com/creating_plugins.html.

-The core_subtree/ directory is a subtree representing the entire python2and3 branch of KindleUnpack--the python software the plugin s based upon.
+The core_subtree/ directory is a subtree representing the entire python2and3 branch of KindleUnpack -- the python software the plugin is based upon.
 No pull-requests or patches will be accepted for any of its contents.
 If you have modifications to suggest for those files, do so upstream https://github.com/kevinhendricks/KindleUnpack.
 Any changes there will eventually be pulled into this repository.

 The core plugin files (this is where most contributors will spend their time):

     > images/explode3.png
     > __init__.py
     > action.py